-This Mediterranean stuffed chicken breast with spinach and cheese is perfect for a quick and comforting dinner.
-These stuffed chicken breasts are filled with a delicious blend of feta cheese, garlic, bell peppers, spinach, and herbs, then pan-seared to golden perfection before baked in the oven.
-Serve this healthy stuffed chicken with salad, roasted vegetables, or yogurt dip.
-Here’s how to make it easily at home with step-by-step photos and a video recipe.
+This Mediterranean stuffed chicken breast with spinach and feta is perfect for a quick and comforting dinner.
+The chicken breasts are filled with a simple mix of feta cheese, garlic, bell peppers, spinach, and herbs, then pan-seared until golden and finished in the oven.

 You may also like these other popular chicken recipes from this website